 In 1999-2000, we cycled 9 months in South America: Santiago, Chile to Ushuaia, then Buenos Aires to Cusco Peru.
 In 2006-07, we biked from Bali to Bangkok, then through Cambodia, Southern Vietnam, Laos and into Yunnan China and across Eastern Tibet (illegally!) to Lhasa, and continued on the Friendship Highway to Katmandu.
 Next, we flew to Alaska and officially started cycling home to Boise, Idaho from the Arctic Circle.

 We are presently on another tour, on the same bikes from 1992, leaving April 2015 in Patrick’s home village in Holland, across Eastern Europe, Africa, India, Nepal, and NW India.
 I’m writing this in Ulanbataar, Mongolia ending the Central Asia part of this trip before returning to SE Asia.

 Now we are on the road again since April 2015 starting in Patrick’s village, Ossendrecht Holland.
 We are riding our same bikes from 1992.
 We celebrated our 20th wedding anniversary in Goering, Georgia and the 21st in the Pamirs.
 This time we cycled from Nairobi to Capetown before flying to India heading to Katmandu and more…connecting the dots.

-Each time that we have ended a trip, we were left with wanting to do more.
+Each time that we ended a trip, we were left wanting to do more.

 And exploring our own backyard in Idaho!